pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

 In particular, note that I used the `pytest.mark.parametrize` decorator to run the same test on multiple values, the accepted filters in `test_build_room_list_request_object_accepted_filters` and the filters that we don't consider valid in `test_build_room_list_request_object_rejected_filters`.

 The core idea here is that requests are customised for use cases, so they can contain the logic that validates the arguments used to instantiate them.
-The request is valid or invalid before it reaches the use case, so it is not the responsibility of this latter to check that the input values have proper values or a proper format.
+The request is valid or invalid before it reaches the use case, so it is not the responsibility of the latter to check that the input values have proper values or a proper format.

 To make the tests pass we have to change our `RoomListRequestObject` class.
 There are obviously multiple possible solutions that you can come up with, and I recommend you to try to find your own.
 This is the one I usually employ.
 The file `rentomatic/request_objects/room_list_request_object.py` becomes